ardszsantos/ardszsantos/README.md

 ## 🌱
 - Consistency is key
-- -should have arrived today, but it diddint:(
+- should have arrived today, but it diddint:(

 ## 🔗 **Links**